 United States Holocaust Memorial Museum, Washington, DC: Conducting a summative evaluation of a temporary exhibition, Some Were Neighbors, focusing on the messages perceived by teens visiting in school groups, and how it relates to their lives today.
 A multi-method (qualitative and quantitative) study was implemented, working jointly with MEM and Associates. (continues into 2015)

 University of Wisconsin, CMIS-SSEC, Madison WI: Continuing work on a NOAA-funded project to provide updated datasets to all Science On a Sphere (SOS) sites (science museums, nature centers, etc.).
 Study in process on the level of awareness and extent of use of current ‘Earth Now’ datasets among sites in the SOS Network.
-Earth Now

 Denver Museum of Nature & Science, Denver CO: Conducted a summative evaluation of DMNS’ programming for Science-On-a-Sphere (SOS) funded by NASA.
 DMNS offers visitors a rare combination of three different types of SOS programming: scripted shows, docent facilitated experiences, and self-guided (with auto-run playlists and added interpretive text and graphics on flat screen monitors).

 Crow Canyon Archeological Center, Crow Canyon CO: This organization sought a partner to bring its Village Ecodynamics Project research (about the Mesa Verde region) to public attention, and with funding from NSF, Crow Canyon archaeologists worked with History Colorado and the Science Museum of Minnesota to develop a touch-screen computer program to be presented in the Living West exhibition at History Colorado.
 Our formative evaluation helped to clarify the audience to design for, and informed decisions about the interpretive structure of that interactive program.